pymupdf/PyMuPDF/docs/annot.rst

         * Otherwise, only the following :ref:`AnnotationTypes` can be rotated: 'Square', 'Circle', 'Caret', 'Text', 'FileAttachment', 'Ink', 'Line', 'Polyline', 'Polygon', and 'Stamp'.
 For all others the method is a no-op.

-   .. method:: set_border(border=None, width=0, style=None, dashes=None)
+   .. method:: set_border(border=None, width=None, style=None, dashes=None, clouds=None)

       * Changed in version 1.16.9: Allow specification without using a dictionary.
 The direct parameters are used if *border* is not a dictionary.

+      * Changed in version 1.22.4: Support of the "cloudy" border effect.

-      PDF only: Change border width and dashing properties.
+      PDF only: Change border width, dashing, style and cloud effect.
+See the :attr:`Annot.border` attribute for more details.

-      :arg dict border: a dictionary as returned by the :attr:`border` property, with keys *"width"* (*float*), *"style"* (*str*) and *"dashes"* (*sequence*).
+      :arg dict border: a dictionary as returned by the :attr:`border` property, with keys *"width"* (*float*), *"style"* (*str*),  *"dashes"* (*sequence*) and *clouds* (*int*).
 Omitted keys will leave the resp. property unchanged.
+Set the border argument to `None` (the default) to use the other arguments.

+      :arg float width: A non-negative value will change the border line width.
+      :arg str style: A value other than `None` will change this border property.
-To e.g. remove dashing use: *"dashes": []*.
-If dashes is not an empty sequence, "style" will automatically be set to "D" (dashed).
+      :arg sequence dashes: All items of the sequence must be integers, otherwise the parameter is ignored.
+To remove dashing use: `dashes=[]`.
+If dashes is a non-empty sequence, "style" will automatically be set to "D" (dashed).

-      :arg float width: see above.
-      :arg str style: see above.
-      :arg sequence dashes: see above.
+      :arg int clouds: A value >= 0 will change this property.
+Use `clouds=0` to remove the cloudy appearance completely.

    .. method:: set_flags(flags)